If you’re looking for information on how fitness trackers work and how to buy a fitness tracker to suit your needs, you’ve come to the right page.

 - Customization options

-Many fitness activity trackers can be customized to the wearer’s preference.
+Many fitness activity trackers are customizable to the wearer’s preference.
 Different colors and styles of band can be used with most models, and the clock face can often be changed.

 - Fitness milestones